Recruitment for the Doctoral School

 b) Up to three additional accomplishments, as defined by the criteria in § 11.

-9. Upload an application for admission to the doctoral school, generated from the IRK system.
+9. Attach a signed application for admission to the doctoral school, generated from the IRK system.

 Candidates applying based on exceptional academic achievements must include a scan of the following: